dralshehri/luhncheck/README.md

 ## Features

-- Simple API to validate numbers based on Luhn algorithm.
+- Simple API to validate numbers based on the Luhn algorithm.
 - Extended validation to cover number length and/or prefix(es).
+- Can validate numbers containing hyphens or spaces.
 - Works on Python 3.6+ with zero dependencies.
 - Thoroughly tested with 100% test coverage.